Proposals for new Australian states: Auralia

 Map showing the proposed boundaries of the new Goldfields colony of "Auralia".

 Proposed in the late 19th and early 20th centuries, the state of Auralia (meaning "land of gold") would have comprised the Western Australian Goldfields, the western portion of the Nullarbor Plain and the port town of Esperance.
 Its capital would have been Kalgoorlie.

 However, the population in the modern region of Goldfields-Esperance is currently lower than that of the Northern Territory, and there is little evidence of recent support, although the idea of a state centred around Kalgoorlie was proposed in 2003.

 Eyre Peninsula

 In 1930, Robert Bedford and other wheatgrowers proposed that the Eyre Peninsula become a separate state from South Australia.
 A conference held in Kyancutta discussed the proposal, at which Bedford condemned Eyre Peninsula's "crushing disability of Absentee Centralism in Adelaide as well as Canberra".
 A proposed name for the new state was "Eyralia".

 New England

 The New England New State Movement was an Australian political movement in the twentieth century.
 Founded as the Northern Separation Movement, the aim of the movement was to seek the secession of the New England region and surrounding areas from the State of New South Wales (NSW) and the establishment of a new State of New England.
 While popular at first and the subject of two Royal Commissions, the movement was unsuccessful, and was defeated at a referendum in 1967.

-North Coast

-This proposed state would take in the northern part of New South Wales from Taree to the Queensland Border, mainly in the north east, and excluding most of north west NSW.